Recently I have been fortunate enough to assist Councils with their climate change planning.

 My interest and concern keep growing as we look to respond to this challenge through leadership, adaptation and mitigation strategies.

-It is a struggle to balance today with a focus on the future on those who live on the planet after we have passed.
+It is a struggle to balance today with a focus on the future of those who live on the planet after we have passed.

 I see some exploiting resources and polluting the world like there’s no tomorrow, while others protest like there’s no tomorrow.

-At the same time, my knowledge in Te Reo and Māoritanga is also growing.
-I have realised despite a slow start I’m not too old to learn!
+At the same time, my knowledge of Te Reo and Māoritanga is also growing.
+Despite a slow start, I have realised that I’m not too old to learn!

 He aha te mea nui o te ao.